carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 - Tweets come with a TON of associated data
 ---

-# Examining a twarc JSON file
+# Examining a twarc JSONL file

 JSONL, Line-oriented JavaScript Object Notation, is frequently used as a data interchange format.
 It has become super common in the data science